-In consideration of this, the Directors of the Company are cognisant of the going concern disclosure in the financial statements of both NWEN (Jersey) and ENWL for the year ended 31 March 2019, the latter of which is available on the website www.enwl.co.uk.
+In consideration of this, the Directors of the Company are cognisant of the going concern disclosure in the financial statements of both NWEN (Jersey) and ENWL for the year ended 31 March 2021, the latter of which is available on the website www.enwl.co.uk.

-Consequently, after making the appropriate enquiries, the Directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
+After making the appropriate enquiries, the Directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
 Accordingly, they continue to adopt the going concern basis in preparing the Annual Report and Financial Statements.

-The going concern basis has been adopted by the Directors, with consideration of the guidance given in 'Going Concern and Liquidity Risk: Guidance for Directors of UK Companies 2009' published by the Financial Reporting Council in October 2009.
+The going concern basis has been adopted by the Directors, with consideration of the guidance published by the Financial Reporting Council.